 How it works

-All of DASNY’s contracts flow through Resource Acquisition.
+All of DASNY’s contracts flow through this combined department.
 The team must approve every MWBE utilization plan for contracts that fall under the law that dictates participation.
 Before a contract is closed and final payment made, the team reviews actual MWBE participation.
 It assesses fines if participation falls short of goals.

 DASNY provides opportunities for MWBE firms to bid as prime contractors.
 For MWBE firms that are not prime contractors, we work hard to connect them with those that are.
-Because of this direct role, Resource Acquisition knows which prime contractors need more MWBE firms to meet goals and the types of firms they need.
+Because of this direct role, the DASNY Team knows which prime contractors need more MWBE firms to meet goals and the types of firms they need.

 DASNY’s goal is not only to meet MWBE contract participation goals, but also to help ensure those contracts are executed in an environment that leads to successful outcomes.
 We have implemented compliance monitoring training so that more than 300 DASNY professionals are equipped to play the role of watchdogs.